Jayden-boop/WRO-2025/README.md

 ### K989 Drivetrain Components

-The design adapted select components from the K989 platform including the rear gearbox assembly and steering linkage ball joints.
+The design adapted select components from the K989 platform, including the rear gearbox assembly and steering linkage ball joints.
 These parts provide proven reliability and appropriate gear ratios for the scale and performance requirements while maintaining cost effectiveness.

 ### Standard Metric Hardware